 [cf. Eqs.
-(2.56), (2.57)] involve constructing a vector $T^{\alpha\beta}d\Sigma{\beta}$ in each infinitesimal region $d\Sigma{\beta}$ of the surface of integration, and then adding up the contributions from all the infinitesimal regions.
+(2.55), (2.56)] involve constructing a vector $T^{\alpha\beta}d\Sigma{\beta}$ in each infinitesimal region $d\Sigma{\beta}$ of the surface of integration ∂V , and then adding up the contributions from all the infinitesimal regions.
 A major difficulty arises from the fact that each contribution lives in a different tangent space.
 To add them together, we must first transport them all to the same tangent space at some single location in the manifold.
 How is that transport to be performed?
 The obvious answer is "by the same parallel transport technique that we used in defining the gradient."
 However, when defining the gradient we only needed to perform the parallel transport over an infinitesimal distance, and now we must perform it over long distances.
-As we shall see in Chap.
-25, when the manifold is curved, long-distance parallel transport gives a result that depends on the route of the transport, and in general there is no way to identify any preferred route.
+When the manifold is curved, long-distance parallel transport gives a result that depends on the route of the transport, and in general there is no way to identify any preferred route; see, e.g., Sec.
+11.4 of MTW.

 As a result, integrals such as (24.46) are ill-defined in a curved manifold.
-The only integrals that are well defined in a curved manifold are those such as $\int{\partial \mathcal{V}} S^{\alpha} d\Sigma{\alpha}$ whose infinitesimal contributions $S^{\alpha} d\Sigma{\alpha}$ are scalars, i.e. integrals whose value is a scalar.
+The only integrals that are well defined in a curved manifold are those such as $\int{\partial V} S^{\alpha} d\Sigma{\alpha}$ whose infinitesimal contributions $S^{\alpha} d\Sigma{\alpha}$ are scalars, i.e. integrals whose value is a scalar.
 This fact will have profound consequences in curved spacetime for the laws of conservation of energy, momentum, and angular momentum (Secs.
 25.7 and 25.9.4).